CESSProject/substrate/client/consensus/rrsc/README.md

 ### 1.2 Overall process

+R²S is an important part of CESS protocol.
+Compared with the polkadot consensus mechanism, R²S pays more attention to the process of node election and block generation.
+The following is the overall process:

 1. The node has become a consensus node through pledge and registration, and the current pledge amount is 1 million.

 2. In each round of era, the validators are rotated.
 The rotation rule is score ranking.
 The 11 nodes with the highest scores (4 in the cess testnet) are selected as the validators of era.